nephio-experimental/nephio-poc/README.md

 but instead are intended to run the workloads deployed via Nephio.

 ```
-# Create a workload cluster
+# Creatinge a workload cluster
 gcloud container clusters create-auto --region us-central1 nephio-edge-01
 # This will take a few minutes
 # Once it returns, configure kubectl with the credentials for the cluster